World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

 \subsection{Human Video To Robot Transfer}

-\textbf{Experiment.} We aim to evaluate zero-shot dexterous manipulation performance on unseen tasks in both the real world and in simulation.
-A key challenge is the embodiment gap between the human videos used for pretraining and the target robot.
-To mitigate this, we fine-tune \ours on small amounts of exploratory robot simulation data and test whether the model can leverage human pretraining to perform tasks such as reach, place, and grasp, which it has not seen in the target environment or embodiment.
+\textbf{Experiment.} In addition to accurately simulating the world, \ours transfers to unseen robotic manipulation tasks in simulation and real-world when deployed on a Franka arm with Allegro grippers.
+Specifically, given only small amounts of exploratory robot simulation data, our goal is to evaluate whether \ours can use the human data pretraining to perform tasks such as \textit{reach}, \textit{place}, and \textit{grasp}, which were previously unseen in the target environment and embodiment.

-\textbf{Exploratory Dataset.} We compare two strategies for collecting exploratory data in RoboCasa~\cite{robocasa} simulation without using teleoperation.
-In both strategies, we choose random environments and randomize objects and their placements.
-In the first strategy, named Lift-Initialized Random Exploration, we collect data by selecting ground-truth action trajectories from the \textit{Lift} dataset (see \Cref{sec:supp_dataset} of the appendix) and executing them with added continuous noise.
-The environment and object randomization, together with the added noise, prevent successful grasps in the data and ensure broad, unbiased coverage of the environment, aiming to bridge the embodiment gap between human and robot rather than to learn task-specific skills.
-In the second strategy, we remove dependence on the \textit{Lift} dataset and instead sample random 3D target points in randomly initialized environments, controlling the robot to reach these points.
+\textbf{Exploratory Dataset.} We compare two teleoperation-free strategies for collecting exploratory data in RoboCasa~\cite{robocasa}, both using randomized environments and object placements. \textit{Lift-Initialized Random Exploration} is the first strategy that executes ground-truth trajectories from the \textit{Lift} dataset (see appendix for details) with added noise.
+Environment and object randomization, and added noise, prevent successful grasps, promoting broad, unbiased coverage of the environment to bridge the embodiment gap rather than learn task-specific skills.
+In the second strategy, we remove reliance on \textit{Lift} by sampling random 3D targets in randomized environments and controlling the robot to reach them.
 This fully programmatic data collection procedure requires no teleoperation or initialization from other datasets.

-Our key finding is that using the Lift-Initialized Random Exploration approach achieves slightly improved performance compared to the programmatic approach, with 53\% versus 49\% success, averaged over the reach, grasp, and place simulation task evaluations described below.
-Therefore, in what follows, we present results corresponding to models trained with the Lift-Initialized Random Exploration strategy.
+Lift-initialized Random Exploration approach achieves slightly better performance (53\% vs. 49\% average success over reach, grasp, and place simulation tasks).
+Therefore, in what follows, we present results corresponding to models trained on this dataset.

-\textbf{Training.} We pretrain \ours on EgoDex~\citep{egodex} and DROID~\citep{droid}, then fine-tune on exploratory trajectories created in RoboCasa~\citep{robocasa}.
-We compare the fine-tuned \ours model to training a goal-conditioned Diffusion Policy (DP) and a \ours model on RoboCasa from scratch, without human-data pretraining.
+\textbf{Training.} We pretrain \ours on EgoDex~\cite{egodex} and DROID~\cite{droid}, then fine-tune on exploratory trajectories created in RoboCasa~\cite{robocasa}.
+We compare the fine-tuned \ours model to training a goal-conditioned Diffusion Policy (DP)~\cite{diff_policy} and a \ours model on RoboCasa from scratch, without human-data pretraining.
 For DP, training goals are uniformly sampled from future frames of each trajectory.